Creating & Sustaining a Strong Local Economy

 As part of National Small Business Week, the U.S. Small Business Administration takes the opportunity to highlight the impact of outstanding entrepreneurs, small business owners, and others from all 50 states and U.S. territories.
 Every day, they’re working to grow small businesses, create 21st century jobs, drive innovation, and increase America’s global competitiveness.
 The S.B.A. designates small businesses as those employing less than 500.

-Though originally scheduled for May 3-9, 2020, the official S.B.A.
-Small Business Week has been postponed, with new dates to be announced later this year.
-Even though this will not take place nationwide this month, the CORONA Chamber believes we can still celebrate now, celebrate then, and celebrate every day the heroes of our community—those who employ our residents and make our city an ideal place to live, work, and play.
+This week typically takes place the first week of May, with National Veterans Small Business Week taking place the first week of November.
+Whether it's an official time though, the CORONA Chamber believes we can still celebrate every day the heroes of our community—those who employ our residents and make our city an ideal place to live, work, and play.

 In 2019, we supported this effort by participating in the second annual Clash of the Chambers, a community business-focused competition sponsored by Excelerate America.
 We were proud to have placed first out of 100 chambers of commerce across 38 states.
 We did this by earning “points” for our promotion of the local business community and engaging others to join us in our goal to share as much about our businesses as possible.
 Check out the following hashtags on Facebook, Twitter, and Instagram (#ChamberClash2019 #CoronaChamber #SmallBusinessWeek and #ImHere) to see examples.